 - Consider procuring multiple feeds or work with a partner that already does.
 Analysis by the zvelo Cybersecurity Team has established that there is limited overlap between the variety of existing and growing sources/feeds.

-Look for future articles on how zveloCTI supports the entire process feedback loop for our partners across the areas of web content categorization, malicious detection, and phishing.
+Links to additional articles on how zveloCTI supports the entire process feedback loop for our partners across the areas of web content categorization, malicious detection, and phishing may be found below.
 And, as always, please let us know if, or how, we can assist with your organizations threat intelligence or needs.